ppesonen/mypuppetmodule/README.md

 - Installs Wordpress with DB access

 ## Notes
-Wordpress installs to /var/www/
+- Wordpress installs to /var/www/
-MySQL DB wordpress user and password hardcoded to module MySQL root password is empty
+- MySQL wordpress user and password hardcoded to module
+- MySQL root password is empty